varshanegi18/OSINT-Open-Source-Intelligence-/OSINT.md

 OSINT is not just about data collection—it’s about turning raw information into actionable intelligence.
 We should think critically, connect dots, and identify patterns instead of relying entirely on tools.

 ---
+## Application of OSINT

+The scope of OSINT is vast and applies to many different fields.
+In defense, it helps keep security strong and gives an advantage in planning.
+In journalism, it helps reporters investigate and find the truth.
+In cybersecurity, it helps spot and stop potential online threats.
+In business, it gives useful information about the market and competitors.
+All of these areas use OSINT to collect and look at public information, which helps make better decisions, find weaknesses, and uncover hidden facts.